 If you feel strongly about an issue, you should stand up and be counted.
 Activism means taking action to bring about change.
 Check out the ways to do exactly that...

-It's when you take action to bring about change, usually in relation to a controversial issue as international as the war in Iraq or as local as the building of a new supermarket in your area.
-This action could be taking part in an organised rally, boycotting certain products (e.g. non-Fairtrade bananas), or writing to newspapers and politicians.
+It's when you take action to bring about change, usually in relation to a controversial issue - which can be as international as the war in Iraq or as local as the building of a new supermarket in your area.
+This action could be taking part in an organised rally, boycotting certain products (e.g. non-Fairtrade bananas), or writing to newspapers and politicians to raise awareness.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.